-- 4.9.
-Our visualisations in conjunction with the Council's 45 degree rule of thumb test, and Rights of Light Consulting's report collectively show that the proposed extensions will have a negligible impact upon neighbouring properties outlook, sense of enclosure and daylight. - 4.10.
+4.8.
+Our visualisations in conjunction with the Rights of Light Consulting's report and their subsequent letter, show that the proposed extensions will have a negligible impact upon neighbouring properties outlook, sense of enclosure and daylight.

+4.9.
 The existing flank wall of no. 75 is 4.09m from the boundary wall with No. 74, and 7.4m from No.74's rear flank wall.
 The position of the flank wall of No.75 is not altered in the proposed development.